Can CAPTCHA Be Broken? (and what can we do about it)

 It's highly unlikely that a hacker will spend his entire time trying to break new Captcha styles as you change them.
 On the other hand, Captcha security is our business.
 Every day we work hard on improving the existing Captcha styles and inventing new and better ones.

-High-Security CAPTCHA Protection is Available
+High-Security CAPTCHA Protection Is Available

 Instead of using a single Captcha style to generate the challenges, you can drastically increase safety by randomizing it: using a Captcha code of random length, a Captcha image drawing style and Captcha sound generation style randomly selected from a pool of possible choices...

 Beside the Captcha code actually used, an attacker will then also have to recognize which of the many Captcha generation possibilities is he dealing with.
 This makes the attack significantly harder, and often just not worth the effort.
-Our product supports this functionality out-of-the-box, and comes with code samples showing how to implement such Captcha randomization.
+Our product supports this functionality out-of-the-box, and comes with code examples showing how to implement such Captcha randomization.

 If Everything Else Fails...